FIRST, what "420" doesn't mean:

 • 420 isn't the police or penal code for marijuana possession in California (or any other state), though many people believe that, as well.

 • Nor is 420 is the number of chemical compounds in cannabis, the pot plant, though many authors seem fond of stating so.

 What 420 is, whether expressed in the form 4:20 (as a time of day), 4/20 (as a calendar date), or just the unadorned numeral (pronounced "four-twenty"), is a universal, unofficial symbol for the use and appreciation of marijuana.
-In fact, 4/20 (April 20) has come to be known in certain circles as "Marijuana Appreciation Day."
+In fact, 4/20 (April 20) has come to be known in certain circles as "Marijuana Appreciation Day," or simply "Weed Day."

 "420" origin and history

 Notwithstanding the many and various urban legends that have grown up around the meaning of "420" and its connection with marijuana, the true story behind that connection is surprisingly prosaic.